 - $[Y] for articles and content between 800 to 1200 words (as requested/assigned and mutually agreed upon)

-Writer will inform Client of the fee for each specific assignment prior to production, where applicable.
+Writer will inform Client of the fee for each specific assignment prior to production, where applicable and/or upon request.

 Subsequent revisions beyond the first free revision will cost $45 per hour (rounded to the nearest quarter-hour); Writer may waive this fee at his discretion.

-Invoices will be sent to Client upon submission of the first draft or, at Writer’s discretion, on the 30th (or closest business day) of the month.
+Invoices will be sent to Client upon submission of the first draft or, at Client’s request, on the 30th (or closest business day) of the month.
 Payment is required within thirty (30) days of the invoice date (Net-30).

 Rewrites requested by Client due to a change in project scope and/or article/post topic will cost an additional 75% of the original fee.
 A rewrite fee will not be applied in cases where Writer failed to adhere to Client’s specifications or requirements.
 Writer may waive this fee at his discretion.

-This contract will be in effect immediately upon signing and remain in effect until cancelled by either party.
+This contract will be in effect immediately upon signing and remain in effect until canceled by either party.

 TERMS OF PAYMENT:

 Invoices will be due 30 days after receipt (Net-30).

-In the event of an overdue invoice, Writer will halt all pending content production until payment is received.
+In the event of an overdue invoice, Writer will immediately halt all pending content production and work until payment is received.
 Writer may also retain and engage debt collection and/or legal services in the event any invoice is more than ninety (90) days past due.